Are You Middle-Class? Here's the Most Tax-Friendly State for Your Family

 - This is especially true when you factor in local taxes, which average 1.39%, for a combined average local and state tax rate of 8.24%, per the Tax Foundation.

-Yet while Nevada may levy higher sales taxes to compensate for lower taxes in other key areas, several essentials are exempt from the Silver State’s high sales tax rate.
+Yet while Nevada might levy higher sales taxes to compensate for lower taxes in other key areas, several essentials are exempt from the Silver State’s high sales tax rate.

-- Nevada has one of the lowest state gas tax rates in the U.S., which may help reduce your weekly commuting expenses (though local taxes can raise the rate).
+- Nevada has one of the lowest state gas tax rates in the U.S., which might help reduce your weekly commuting expenses (though local taxes can raise the rate).

-- Groceries, diapers, prescription medicine, and feminine products are all tax-exempt in Nevada, which may further reduce your monthly spending.
+- Groceries, diapers, prescription medicine and feminine products are all tax-exempt in Nevada, which might further reduce your monthly spending.

-So, if most of your annual spending is on essentials, you may save on your state sales taxes even if the Nevada rate is a little higher than where you currently reside.
+If most of your annual spending is on essentials, you might save on your state sales taxes even if the Nevada rate is a little higher than where you currently reside.

 Is Nevada a good state for middle-class families?

-- For instance, Nevada is famously known for extreme heat, which may increase your monthly utility bill.
-Plus, the state’s desert geography makes the transportation of goods more challenging and limits local agriculture compared to most other states.
-Because of this, the cost of groceries may be higher than where you live now.
+- For instance, Nevada is famously known for extreme heat, which might increase your monthly utility bill.
+The state’s desert geography makes the transportation of goods more challenging and limits local agriculture compared to most other states.
+Because of this, the cost of groceries might be higher than where you live now.

-- Yet year-round sunshine supports Nevada’s thriving outdoor recreation scene, with a variety of national parks, and, of course, entertainment centers like Las Vegas.
+- Yet year-round sunshine supports Nevada’s thriving outdoor recreation scene, with a variety of national parks, and entertainment centers like Las Vegas.

 - However, Nevada typically receives a lower score in national rankings that compare pre-K-12 education quality and outcomes.